Eye Clinic pictures

 Cataract Surgery restores her vision and now she will be able to see again -- young man with cataract before surgery -- we welcome the opportunity to have cataract surgery using local Filipino Doctors to be able to give back to the poor in their communities.

 Analyn from Lermery, Batangas , from a very indigent family of 10 (Mother above) other children, came to our free clinic on June 1, 2011 (see latest mission news) At age two her left eye was injured which resulted in a bad corneal scar (left).
 She was so self conscious about her eye she dropped out of school 3 years ago.
 Dr Weyrich, along with mission sponsors, Bayani Diokno, Cris Cueto arranged the surgery and for her artificial eye.
-Fe Smith, a volunteer angel from Lemery and sister of sponsor Cris Cueto, took her again and again (8 hr round trip to Manila) until Analyn had her left eye removed and received her artificial eye that was made and donated by Dr. Antonio "Tony" Joson of Manila.
+Fe Smith, a volunteer angel from Lemery and sister of sponsor Cris Cueto, took her many times to Manila (8 hr round trips) until Analyn had her left eye removed and received her artificial eye that was made and donated by Dr. Antonio "Tony" Joson of Manila.

 The last 6 medical vision missions have been to the Luzon (the most populous) Either we take a 25 hour ferryboat to get there or we hop from island to island by small ferryboats to get to our destinations.
 When we island hop it is a very long grueling trip, but when our sailing gets canceled, it gives us no choice.
 To do this it takes 3 ferryboat rides each way to to get to the Luzon.
 Here are the volunteers in their bunk beds for the long boat ride and the other picture is of them loading the bus along with the cargo containers.